 Intelligent wireless communications and high-accuracy positioning systems

 It indeed consists of two sub-projects.
-Firstly, as the most promising technology in achieving 10 Gbs peak data rates, millimetre-wave (mmWave) communications have received remarkable attention from both academia and industry.
-Thus, in the project of intelligent wireless communications, we aim to develop several machine learning-based beam tracking algorithms for mobile mmWave communications, which can work efficiently without relying on a priori knowledge of the channel dynamics.
-While in the project of high-accuracy positioning systems, we aim to leverage mmWave signals along with other techniques such as intelligent reflecting surface to achieve centimetre-level localization accuracy.
+Firstly, as the most promising technology in achieving 10 Gbs peak data rates, millimetre-wave (mmWave) communications have received remarkable attention from academia and industry.
+Thus, in the project of intelligent wireless communications, we aim to develop several machine learning-based beam tracking algorithms for mobile mmWave communications, which can work efficiently without relying on a priori knowledge of channel dynamics.
+While in the project of high-accuracy positioning systems, we aim to leverage mmWave signals and other techniques, such as intelligent reflecting surfaces, to achieve centimetre-level localization accuracy.

 Driven by the ever-increasing mobile data traffic, 5G-and-beyond (B5G) networks are envisioned as a key enabler to support a variety of novel use cases, such as autonomous cars, industrial automation, multisensory extended reality (XR), e-health, etc. Considering the emergence of these use cases and the more and more complicated network structure, artificial intelligence is expected to be essential to assist in making the B5G version conceivable.

 With regard to high-accuracy localization, it will play a critical role in almost all use cases of the B5G networks.
-Specifically, for smart factory applications, depending on the usage scenarios, the requirement for localization accuracy ranges from 1 cm to 10 cm.
-However, most current localization services can at best achieve meter-level localization accuracy, and therefore cannot meet the centimetre-level localization accuracy requirements of the emerging use cases in the B5G era, which emphasizes the need for more advanced localization techniques.
+Specifically, depending on the usage scenarios, the requirement for localization accuracy ranges from 1 cm to 10 cm for smart factory applications.
+However, most current localization services can, at best, achieve meter-level localization accuracy and, therefore, cannot meet the centimetre-level localization accuracy requirements of the emerging use cases in the B5G era, which emphasizes the need for more advanced localization techniques.

 About the Digital Futures Postdoc Fellow